chrhauris/tagtomarkdown/sample/README.txt

     python3 produceHtml.py

-in the directory test_data.
-It should produce a Page1.html file in the directory test_data.
+in the directory sample.
+It should produce a Page1.html file in the directory sample.
 It doesn't look so well because of the lack of css files.

 For running under MkDocs go down into the doc directory and issue the command: